Justin-Tan/high-fidelity-generative-compression/assets/USAGE_GUIDE.md

 The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
 Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic input image through training a learnable compression/decompression scheme.
 The method is further described in the original paper [[0](https://arxiv.org/abs/2006.09965)].
 The model is capable of yielding perceptually similar reconstructions to the input that tend to be more visually pleasing than standard image codecs which operate at comparable or higher bitrates.

+The model weights range between 1.5-2GB on disk, making transmission of the model itself impractical.
+The idea is that the same model is instantiated and made available to a sender and receiver.
+The sender encodes messages into the compressed format, which is transmitted via some channel to the receiver, who then decodes the compressed representation into a lossy reconstruction of the original data.

 This repository also includes a partial port of the [Tensorflow Compression library](https://github.com/tensorflow/compression) for general tools for neural image compression.

 ## Training